RedHatInsights/insights-data-schemas/docs/internal-pipeline/parquet_features.md

 ## Format of the `report` node

 `report` node is represented as a list (or rather an array) of zero or more items.
+These items represent the result of the execution of each rule configured in the "feature extraction service", so their format will depend on the defined for each rule.

 Each item has the following attributes:

 * `metadata` (dictionary)
 * `schema` (dictionary)